bitcoin

 Staking rewards, airdrops, and mining rewards tied to non-security tokens are now explicitly cleared as non-securities transactions and are now recognised as payments for services rather than investment activity.
 This matters directly for play-to-earn mechanics that reward players with tokens for in-game activity, a model that previously sat in a legal grey zone.

-One caveat the SEC preserved: fractionalized NFTs may still constitute securities where buyers reasonably expect profits from the developer’s ongoing efforts.
+The SEC, however, preserved fractionalized NFTs which may still constitute securities where buyers reasonably expect profits from the developer’s ongoing efforts.
 Studios splitting ownership of premium in-game assets should take note.

 The Broader Shift in the Market